 Students will select their major departments at the end of the 2nd semester.
 There is no fast track for any student as we see it necessary for students to grasp a good understanding of various engineering disciplines during their first year of study before deciding on their choice.
 We would greatly value students' choices and interest.
 It is our target that around 90% of the students will get one of the 1st or 2nd departmental choices.
-At the same time, engineering students can also choose any Interdisciplinary Programs Office (IPO) major or joint-school programs that SENG offers in collaboration with other Schools at HKUST.
+We review our major selection quota for each major department/program annually, and make adjustments to meet the demand as far as practicable.
+At the same time, engineering students can also choose any interdisciplinary programs or joint-school programs that SENG offers in collaboration with other Schools at HKUST.
 These students will be assessed by the program offering units, including interviews.

 We do not only consider the students' preference, but also make use of the first year to help students to find out their own interests and passion so that they can make informed choices of the majors, rather than just following the crowd.
 To allow as many students as possible to enter their preferred department, we would open up the largest number of places in each program at the departments' full capacity.